 I am so excited about today’s post.
-A few days of the week, my kids stay for lunch at school.
+A few days a week, my kids stay for lunch at school.
 The lunches I make are usually pretty boring.
-I try and get creative…sometimes I include funny little jokes and the odd time I will add special treats.
+I try and get creative…sometimes I include funny little jokes and the odd time, I will add special treats.
 Christmas is a great time to make things extra special.

 Well, I’ve decided to kick things up a notch and make a Christmas themed lunch.
 It’s amazing how much fun you can have when you release your imagination.
-I know that you can find pre-made lunch packages at the grocery store, but with a Rubbermaid LunchBlox™ Sandwich Kit, fresh fruit, veggies and your imagination and you can create something fun and healthy.
+I know that you can find pre-made lunch packages at the grocery store but with some fresh fruit, veggies, cookie cutters, and your imagination and you can create something fun and healthy for the kids.

 Christmas Themed Lunch for Kids

-The first container holds our favourite homemade cheese crackers freshly baked in the shape of Christmas trees and gingerbread men.
+The first small container holds our favourite homemade cheese crackers freshly baked in the shape of Christmas trees and gingerbread men.
 Top off the crackers with a cute piece of Christmas tree and gingerbread person cheddar cheese slices.
 I used a small gingerbread person cookie cutter and a tree cookie cutter to make the shaped cheese.
 I used Christmas coloured muffin tin liners to keep the crackers and cheese separate.

 The next container is home to silly Grinch treats.
-Use a toothpick to skewer together a grape (with 1/3 cut off to make a straight edge), a banana slice and strawberry “hat” to make these not-so-grouchy little Grinches.
+Use a toothpick to skewer together a grape (with 1/3 cut off to make a straight edge), a banana slice, and a strawberry “hat” to make these not-so-grouchy little Grinches.

 This Christmas lunch is a well rounded meal, that includes all the food groups – even the all important Christmas cookie food group.
-I’m sure that my daughters are going to be delightfully surprised when they open their lunch bags in the school lunch room.
-It didn’t take any special equipment or special food make an incredibly special Christmas bento style lunch.
+I’m sure that my daughters are going to be delightfully surprised when they open their lunch bags in the school lunchroom.
+It didn’t take any special equipment or special food to make an incredibly special Christmas bento-style lunch.

 What Christmas character would you include in a Christmas themed lunch box?

-Make your very own vegetable Christmas wreath, with delicious dip
+Make your very own vegetable Christmas wreath, with a delicious dip

 These cookies taste like a warm mug of hot chocolate with marshmallow frosting.